Class Web for positng:

 structures of, and possibilities for, poetic composition.

-Respondents: In an effort to keep the focus on in-class (and virtual) discussion, I would like each of you to pick three poets for which you will be the "respondent."
-Please do this during the first week of class: email me your choices; otherwise I will assign the poets to you.
+Respondents: In an effort to keep the focus on in-class (and virtual) discussion, I would like each of you to pick two poets for which you will be the "respondent."
+Please do this during the first week of class: email me your choices.
 I am not asking for long presentations or papers about the poems.
-Rather, you can present what you have posted to the list –– informal, speculative –– and this will give a chance to focus on your response in more detail and have a discussion related to it: I'd prefer you not read your response but summarize orally.
+Rather, you can present what you have posted to the list –– informal, speculative –– and this will give a chance to focus on your response in more detail and have a discussion related to it.
+I'd prefer you not read your response but summarize orally.
 If you want to direct attention to a particular poem then we can read that poem together in class, with you taking a lead in the disuccsion.
 I will also be active in the discussions!
 If the reponse concerns an issue of poetics or aethetics, we can take that up for consideration.
 It's best if we can spread the responses equally throughout the semester, but it's likely there will be multiple responses in each class.
 For those who might want to respond collaboratively or performatively -- that would be very welcome.
 IN SUM: we will start the discussion with you addressing some aspects of the assigned reading.

 and number each response.